eduardopeixe/marketplace/README.md

 [http://localhost:3000/v1/products/5c4133250610005cfdd312c8](http://localhost:3000/v1/products/5c4133250610005cfdd312c8)

 This will display T-shirt details.
-Please replace T-shirt's ID (5c4133250610005cfdd312c8) by any other product's ID to see product's details.
+Please replace the T-shirt's ID (5c4133250610005cfdd312c8) by any other product's ID to see product's details.

 ### 4. Purchase a Product

-The forth endpoint cannot be tested from a browser.
+The fourth endpoint cannot be tested from a browser.
 It uses PATCH method to update products' inventory_count.
 I use Postman for that.
 Using PATCH method, please go to:
 [http://localhost:3000/v1/products/purchase/5c4133250610005cfdd312c8](http://localhost:3000/v1/products/purchase/5c4133250610005cfdd312c8).

-If there is T-shirt avaialble inventory you were presented with:
+If there is T-shirt available inventory you were presented with:

 `"message": "Product T-shirt purchased"`